Chandler-Davidson/SeniorProject/README.md

 1. Open the `Client/` directory using a CLI.
 2. Run the command `npm install`, this will install all dependencies.
-3. Once installed, run `npm run dev`.
+3. Once installed, run `npm run dev` to start the dev server.
 4. Open a browser to `localhost:3000`.
 5. Have fun!